-Option Sub Option health check Description Virtual Host header used needs to ma host header using a negotiate check with HTTP or HTTPS.
-Sets the host in the HTTP request.
-In the case of HTTPS this generally atch the common name of the SSL certificate.
-If not set then the will be derived from the request url for the real server if a last resort the IP address of the real server will be used.
-Request to Send the server.
-To Negotiate Construction Should be the requested from the server of the s with negotiate checks and specifies the Request to Send to The use of this parameter varies with the protocol selected in heck Service.
-With protocols such as HTTP and FTP, this he object to request from the server.
-Bare filenames will be from the web or FTP root.
-With DNS, this should be either a k up in an A record, or an IP address to look up in a PTR record.
-Sees, this should be a SQL SELECT query.
-The Response and in not used by the SQL health check since the data returned the answer must simply be 1 or more rows).
-With LDAP, this he search base for the query.
-The load balancer will perform an see) search relative to this base.
-With Simple TCP, this should be end verbatim to the server.
+Option Sub Option health check Description Virtual Host Used when using a negotiate check with HTTP or HTTPS.
+Sets the host header used in the HTTP request.
+In the case of HTTPS this generally needs to match the common name of the SSL certificate.
+If not set then the host header will be derived from the request url for the real server if present.
+As a last resort the IP address of the real server will be used.
+Request to Send This is used with negotiate checks and specifies the Request to Send to the server.
+The use of this parameter varies with the protocol selected in Negotiate Check Service.
+With protocols such as HTTP and FTP, this should be the object to request from the server.
+Bare filenames will be requested from the web or FTP root.
+With DNS, this should be either a name to look up in an A record, or an IP address to look up in a PTR record.
+With databases, this should be a SQL SELECT query.
+The Response Expected field in not used by the SQL health check since the data returned in not read, the answer must simply be 1 or more rows).
+With LDAP, this should be the search base for the query.
+The load balancer will perform an (ObjectClass=) search relative to this base.
+With Simple TCP, this should be a string to send verbatim to the server.
 Response Expected This is the response that must be received for check to be a success.
 The check succeeds if the specified text (response) is found anywhere in the response from the web server when the file specified in the Request to Send field is requested.
 For example, a file called 'check.txt' could be placed in the default folder of the web server, this text file could just have the text OK in the file, then when the negotiate check runs, it would look for a file called 'check.txt' containing OK.
 If found, the test would succeed, if not found it would fail and no new sessions will be sent to that server.
-Note If Response Expected is left blank, the appliance will check the location specified in Request To Send (if blank the root will be checked) and will consider all HTTP 2xx (usually HTTP 200) and HTTP 3xx response statuses as valid and the server will be marked as up.
+NoteIf Response Expected is left blank, the appliance will check the location specified in Request To Send (if blank the root will be checked) and will consider all HTTP 2xx (usually HTTP 200) and HTTP 3xx response statuses as valid and the server will be marked as up.
 All other responses including no response or a timeout will be considered invalid and the server will be marked as down.
-Connect to Port Attempt to n nake a connection to the specified port Check Port The port to monitor.
+Connect to Port Attempt to make a connection to the specified port Check Port The port to monitor.
 This can normally be left blank in which case the port checked is the same port defined for the Real Servers.
 Note that for DR mode, the port cannot be specified at the Real Server level, so the port specified for the VIP is used.
-Sometimes the check port differs from service port.
-Ping Server Test Real Server availability using an ICMP ping External Script Use a custo m file (script or binary) for the health check Check Port (See above)
+Sometimes the check port differs from servic port.
+Ping Server Test Real Server availability using an ICMP ping External Script Use a custom file (script or binary) for the health check Check Port (See above)